TautvydasVck/Teltonika_event-reporting-testing/README.md

 ## Launching the automatic test
 - Using python3 launch the main file `python3 event-report-test.py`.
 - Using flags, if necessary, provide login data, IP addresses of devices and JSON configuration file's path.
 Flag `-h` or `--help` will show you what each flag means and what it requires.
-## To create and activate virtual environment
-Virtual environment is used if it is not wanted to install packages globally.
-- Install virtualenv `python3 -m pip install virtualenv`
-- Create virtual environment `virtualenv -p python3 .venv`
-- Execute the activate script `source .venv/bin/activate`
-- To deactive virtual environment type `deactivate`
 ## JSON configuration file structure
 ![JSON structure](/structureExplained.png)